bluprince13/slides/slides/js-behind-the-scenes/index.md

 Note:

+- You can also instantiate a promise using the new keyword
+- Have a look at the promise object

   - The double brackets indicate that these are properties used internally by JS engine.
 You can't access the state or result directly, only via Promise methods.
+  - When we use the resolve/reject, the Promise object is updated.

+- `then` lets you do something when the Promise is resolved - just like a callback.
 - `catch` lets you do error handling.
+- The `onFulfilled` and `onRejected` functions get the `PromiseResult` as input.
 - You can chain lots of `then` and `catch` statements.

 --